If you meet the criteria below, you are eligible for CIPF protection:

-CIPF member firms are members of Canadian Investment Regulatory Organization (CIRO) that are: (i) investment dealers and/or (ii) mutual fund dealers that are not located exclusively in Quebec.
+CIPF member firms are members of Canadian Investment Regulatory Organization (CIRO) that are: (i) investment dealers and/or (ii) mutual fund dealers.
 Please click here for a list of CIPF Investment Dealer member firms and here for a list of CIPF Mutual Fund Dealer member firms.

-CIPF protection is also not available to customers for mutual fund dealer accounts located in Québec, unless the member firm is also registered as an investment dealer.
+CIPF protection is also not available to customers for a mutual fund dealer account located in Québec, unless the member firm is also registered as an investment dealer.
 A mutual fund dealer account is considered to be located in Québec for the purposes of CIPF coverage if the office serving the customer is located in Québec.

 CIPF does not cover: